RUB-EP1/ExercisesDataAnalysisWS2425/exercises/sheet-02.md

 You will be studying a sample that resembles the decay process $\Lambda_c^+ \rightarrow \Xi^- K^+ \pi^+$ in the currently running LHCb experiment at CERN.

+> [!NOTE] Obtaining the data
+> The data samples are personalized.
+An URL to download the sample should be requested from Marian Stahl <marian.stahl@cern.ch> by email.

 <details> <summary> Details about the data </summary>

 The sample contains three variables: `Lc_M`, `Xi_M` and `L_M`.